Rai Khing

 Rai Khing (ไร่ขิง, [râj kʰǐŋ]) is a tambon (subdistrict) of Sam Phran district, Nakhon Pathom province, western outskirts Bangkok.

 History

 Rai Khing is not known exactly how long this area has been in existence.
-It only know that there are Chinese who settled in the area because it was suitable for planting ginger.
+It only know that there were Chinese who settled in the area because it was suitable for planting ginger.
 Ginger was widely cultivated in large numbers, hence the name "Rai Khing" (ginger farm) since then.

 Famous local Buddhist temple, Wat Rai Khing, according to the history, it was built in 1851 during the reign of King Mongkut (Rama IV) and was named Wat Rai Khing, so it is assumed that Rai Khing subdistrict existed before the temple.

 In the pre-1960s, Tha Chin water bus from Suphan Buri–Tha Tian in Bangkok also passed in front of the temple.

 Geography

 Rai Khing is considered to be the central part of the district with Tha Chin River (locally known as Nakhon Chai Si River) flows through the area.
 It is about 8 km west of downtown Sam Phran and about 25 km from downtown Nakhon Pathom.

 It has a total area of approximately 25.4 km2 or approximately 15,875 rai.
 Most of the general characteristics are vast plains with fertile land, and have good irrigation conditions with Tha Chin River as the main water resource emptying through and can be branched into 20 tributaries.
 The general condition of all waterways can still be used for consumption such as farming.

 The area is hemmed by other subdistricts (from north clockwise): Bang Krathuek and Bang Toei in its district, Krathum Lom in its district and Om Noi in Krathum Baen District of neighbouring Samut Sakhon Province, Om Yai and Tha Kham in its district, and Tha Talat with Song Khanong in its district, respectively.